-On June 21 and August 5, 2019, the Company sold an aggregate of 1,776,346 shares of Common Stock at \$1.50 per share to accredited investors for aggregate gross and net cash proceeds of \$2,664,513 and \$2,204,502, respectively.
-In addition, the Company issued to the Company's placement agent, Katalyst Securities LLC ("Katalyst"), immediately vested five-year warrants to purchase an aggregate of 155,966 shares of the Company's Common Stock at an exercise price of \$1.50 per share.
-We also paid Katalyst a cash fee of 10% on funds raised from the investors introduced by Katalyst and a cash fee of 5% on funds raised by us.
+On August 5, 2019, the Company completed a private placement and sold an aggregate of 1,776,346 shares of Common Stock at \$1.50 per share to accredited investors for aggregate gross and net cash proceeds of \$2,664,513.
+In addition, the Company issued to the Company's placement agent immediately vested five-year warrants to purchase an aggregate of 155,966 shares of the Company's Common Stock at an exercise price of \$1.50 per share.
+We also paid the placement agent a cash fee of 10% on funds raised from the investors introduced by the placement agent and a cash fee of 5% on funds raised by us.